 - Ensuring access to and success towards meeting high educational standards through intensive, coordinated, interdisciplinary, curriculum- and evidence-based instruction and intervention for diverse students with high-intensity social-communication needs

-The philosophic foundations of Project ALLIES are consistent with the professional practice guidelines put forth by the American Speech-Language-Hearing Association (2006; n.d.) and Council for Exceptional Children (CEC) (2009) which emphasize the need for interdisciplinary, family-centered, developmentally-based, and culturally/linguistically competent services that target the core challenges in autism.
-The program will be guided by the best practice standards and evidence-based guidelines for SLP and Special Education professionals working with individuals on the autism spectrum, with a focus on the following:
+The philosophic foundations of Project ALLIES are consistent with the professional practice guidelines put forth by the American Speech-Language-Hearing Association (2006; n.d.) and Council for Exceptional Children (CEC) (2009) which emphasize the need for interdisciplinary, family-centered, developmentally-based, and culturally/linguistically competent services.

 After the successful completion of the program, SLP scholars will meet the requirements for an American Speech-Language-Hearing Association-accredited Master of Science degree in SLP, California Credential in SLP Services, and the California state license in SLP.
 Special Education scholars will meet the requirements for a Master of Arts degree in Special Education and the California Education Specialist Credential.
 Both groups of scholars will receive the Autism Spectrum Graduate Certificate issued by San Francisco State University.